 This means impact reflects real, historical demand, so it’s easier to judge which fixes are worth prioritizing.

-View conversations that informed suggestions
+View conversations that informed recommendations

 This makes it easier to: